 Please be specific and include as much line-item detail as is reasonably possible.
 Use this space to provide more specific justification for expenditures mentioned in the Budget Narrative.
 Break down cost categories such as "equipment," "travel," "salaries," "training," or "supplies" to individual components so that it is clearly understood how funding will be spent.
 For example, for travel, list costs for flights, hotel, per diem, and transportation.
 All program expenses should be accounted for.
 All State funding must be spent within the corresponding fiscal year.
 Please divide requested funding between each year.
 Refer to Page 4 for definitions and allowable/unallowable uses of funding.

-Capital Expenses Item Quantity Sept 2023 - Grant Funds July 1 2024- June 30 2025 in-kind Description/Justification
+Item Quantity Grant Funds Dec 2023 - Jun 30 2024 Grant Funds Jul 1 2024- Jun 30 2025 Match- in-kind or cash Description/Justification

 Programmatic Expenses/Curriculum Development